itchio/itch-docs/integrating/compatibility-policy.md

 [^8]: Only mainstream format to use [Burrows-Wheeler](https://en.wikipedia.org/wiki/Burrows–Wheeler_transform), typically has low compression \_and \_decompression speeds?
 The world was weird before LZMA.

+[^9]: A quick note to .zip haters: TAR has also had [an eventful childhood](https://en.wikipedia.org/wiki/Tar_(computing)), and as a result, is just as messy.
+This is just another of those "ignorance is bliss" subjects, so maybe don't follow that link.